symfony/symfony-docs/book/translation.rst

 .. image:: /images/book/translation/debug_1.png
     :align: center

-It indicates the message with id ``Symfony2 is great`` is unused because it is translated but we don’t use it in any template yet.
+It indicates that the message ``Symfony2 is great`` is unused because it is translated, but you haven't used it anywhere yet.

 Now, if you translate the message in one of your templates, you will get this output: